microsoft/fabricrealtimelab/modules/module07d.md

 If your semantic model does **not** included *dim_symbol*:

-Create a new many-to-many relationship between the *StockPrice* *symbol* and the *stocks_prediction* Symbol.
+Create a new many-to-many relationship between the *StockPrice* - *symbol* and the *stocks_prediction* - *Symbol* (after selecting the table, be sure to select the symbol columns in each table).
 Set the cross filter direction to *Both*, and be sure the cardinality is set to *Many-to-many*:

 ![PBID Manage Relationships](../images/module07/pbid-manytomany.png)